The Best UX Portfolio Website Builders Cover Image

 © Behance, Fair Use

-Behance is a leading online platform for creative professionals to showcase their work, including UX designers, with over 10 million members.
-It offers an extensive network for exposure and collaboration.
-The platform allows you to create a personalized portfolio URL and add individual "projects" that serve as case studies.
+Behance is a leading online platform for creative professionals to showcase their work—including UX designers—and it’s got over 10 million members, so it offers an extensive network for exposure and collaboration.
+The platform lets you create a personalized portfolio URL and add individual “projects” to work for you as case studies.

-Behance's user-friendly project editor supports text, images, and videos.
-This makes it easy for you to narrate your design process.
-You can join the platform for free to share your work and connect with the design community.
+Another neat point about Behance is that its user-friendly project editor supports text, images, and videos, and this makes it easy for you to narrate your design process—plus, you can join the platform for free to share your work and connect with the design community out there.

 Main Features